massimo-zaniboni/Asterisell/doc/src/index.rst

 Error in Rate Configurations
 ----------------------------

-During rating process, Asterisell signals errors and conflicts in rates.
+During rating process, Asterisell signals rate errors and conflicts.
 Rates are usually the most difficult thing to configure in Asterisell, so at least initially, errors are the norm.

-Asterisell has a safe approach during rating.
-A :term:`CDR` is rated only if there is exactly one applicable classification rate, one cost rate, and one income rate, otherwise an error is signaled, and the CDR rating is postponed until rates configuration is fixed.
+Asterisell has a safe approach during rating: a :term:`CDR` is rated only if there is exactly one applicable classification rate, one cost rate, and one income rate, otherwise an error is signaled, and the CDR rating is postponed until rate configurations are fixed.
 So Asterisell prefers annoying the administrator with error-messages, than silently rating in the wrong way the VoIP calls.

 Error notifications contain hints about the solution of the problem, so read them carefully.